Michigan Works! closes central office, opens three new locations - Leader Publications

 SOUTHWEST MICHIGAN — Michigan Works! will be expanding to three locations in Cass County.
 The central office in Dowagiac will close as the expansion takes a different direction.

-With the closure, Michigan Works! announced three locations throughout the Cass, Berrien an Van Buren county areas.
+With the closure, Michigan Works! announced three locations throughout the Cass, Berrien and Van Buren county areas.

 In Niles, Michigan Works! has expanded, and currently provides its services at the Southwestern Michigan College Administration building, at 3890 U.S. 12 in Niles.
 Coming soon will be a location at the Cass County Department of Health and Human Services building, located at 325 M.62, in Cassopolis, and the Dowagiac Public Library, located at 211 Commercial St. in Dowagiac.